mattbierner/blog.mattbierner.com/_posts/2015-06-08-moby-dick-or-whale-not-now-man-then-ship-sea-more-ahab.md

 I began by breaking the text into easily identifiable components, a process called [tokenization][].
 [Apache OpenNLP][opennlp] helped me transform and analyze the source text.

 OpenNLP includes three tokenizers: a whitespace tokenizer, a simple tokenizer, and a learnable tokenizer, the last being, "A maximum entropy tokenizer, detects token boundaries based on probability model".
 Maximum entropy!
 Probability models!
-Now were getting scientific!
+Now we're getting scientific!
 So you can imagine which tokenizer I tried first.

 ```bash
 $ opennlp TokenizerME en-token.bin < moby_dick.txt